 Fentanyl is easy to make and cheaper than heroin.
 As heroin is adulterated to spread profits, fentanyl can be added to increase potency, so experienced drug users won’t notice a drop-in effectiveness.
 They may even think the fentanyl-laced heroin is especially pure.
 It doesn’t take much either—the amount of fentanyl that can kill the average person is lighter than a snowflake.

 If you are with someone that is showing heroin overdose symptoms like passing out, being in and out of consciousness, slower breathing, or dilated pupils, you will need to act quickly to save their life.
-If you have it, you should administer naloxone, a drug that is sold under the brand name Narcan.
-This medication is sold over the counter in many states and acts as an opioid receptor antagonist, which means it kicks opioids off their receptors and doesn’t activate them.

 If a person becomes unresponsive and stops breathing, after calling 911, you will have to perform CPR.
 Since overdose deaths are typically caused by lack of oxygen, rescue breathing could save someone’s life.

 If you are struggling with addiction to heroin or another opioid, it’s important to seek help as soon as possible.
 Each hit is a gamble and it’s impossible to know whether or not your next bag will be your last.
 Addiction may be a challenging chronic disease but it’s one that’s treatable.